-Weaving through the wonderful world of healing arts, we often come across the exotic looking word reiki.
-The pronunciation-challenged may be intimidated.
+Weaving through the wonderful world of healing arts, we often come across the exotic looking word "reiki."
+How exactly do we pronounce that strange word?
 "Ree-kigh"?
 Or is it "rye-key"?
 How many syllables is it, anyway?
 Is it "ree-eye-key"?
 Well, the answer is simple and determined by convention.
-Would that the way it worked or what it does were as easily explained or as conventional.
+Would that the way reiki works or what it does were as easy to explain.

 Japanese culture calls that energy ki.
 The Chinese use the word chi.
 They refer to the same thing.
 Other cultures use words like prana (Indian), hana (Hawaiian), or num (!Kung).
 Chi is described in over 30 variations by the ancient Chinese Emperor Huang-ti, known as The Yellow Emperor, who ruled China about 2500 B.C.
 His medical teachings form the Huang-ti Nei-Ching or The Yellow Emperors Classic of Internal Medicine.

 While reiki is a word with Japanese roots referring to very ancient principles and knowledge, it was coined in the modern era by an American-trained, Japanese doctor of theology named Mikao Usui.
 Reiki as a healing art is much more likely to be found in Western society than in Japan or China.

 With reiki, a practitioner utilizes the skill of manipulating and strengthening that life force or ki to help a subject experience healing.
 While the long-accepted therapy of acupuncture does the same thing using needles and herbs, the reiki practitioner uses only hands and awareness to channel and interface with the subjects life force.
 In reiki, the practitioner is guided by rei, a "divine consciousness", to manipulate ki, the acknowledged "life energy".